-Lake Constance, a freshwater zungenbecken (or tongue-basin) lake, was formed by the Rhine Glacier during the last Ice Age.
-The lake is located at the northern foot of the Alps and is found at 395 meters (1,296 feet) above sea level.
+Lake Constance (Konstanz in German) is a freshwater zungenbecken (or tongue-basin) lake that was formed by the Rhine Glacier during the last Ice Age.
+Known locally as Bodensee in German, the lake is located at the northern foot of the Alps and is found at 395 meters (1,296 feet) above sea level.
 The third largest lake in Central Europe (after Lake Balaton and Lake Geneva), it serves as a major source of drinking water for southwestern Germany and covers and area of about area of about 540 square kilometers.

 Lake Constance is actually made up of three bodies of water: the Obersee (“upper lake”), the Untersee (“lower lake”), and a connecting stretch of the Rhine, called the Seerhein.
 The Rhine river flows into the lake from the south, which then flows out of the lake to the west